 Results of the study selection process

 A total of 1289 publications were retrieved for this review, including 1189 from the databases and 100 from Google search.
 After deleting duplicates, 1013 remained for screening the titles, of which 301 were selected for screening of abstracts.
 After reading abstracts, 82 full texts were considered potentially relevant, of which 32 met our criteria.
 In addition, 4 papers were identified from reference lists.
-As a result, 36 studies were included for the data extraction (see Fig. 1).
-A complete list of all studies can be found in Additional file (see Additional file 1).
+As a result, 36 studies were included for the data extraction (see PRISMA flow diagram in Fig. 1).
+A complete list of all studies can be found in Additional file 1.

 Descriptive results of geographic distribution and study designs

 The studies included came from twenty different countries (see Fig. 2 Geographic distribution of mobile phone-based studies).
 Eighteen studies were conducted in the American region (Colombia, United States, Brazil, Guatemala, Peru and Mexico), of which one study was conducted in four countries (El Salvador, Honduras, Dominican Republic and Guatemala).
 Twelve were conducted in the Asia region (Nepal, Singapore, Sri.
 Lanka, India, China, Malaysia and Pakistan), four in the Africa region (Kenya and Madagascar) and only two were identified in other regions (Fiji and Spain).
 Most studies were focussing on urban areas where our target diseases are prevalent, only three were specifically conducted in a rural area.
 Brazil and United States were the countries with the highest number of publications (each one with six), however the studies identified in the United States were not performed under real-world conditions, but rather under controlled conditions, laboratory facilities in particular.
 Most studies were published in the last three years (n=22), reflecting a recent increase in the use of mobile phones for the prevention and control of arbovirus diseases.